nuxeo/nuxeo-marketplace-sample/README.md

  * Recommended method

-   The recommended method is to build an EAR corresponding to the wanted result after the package install.
+   The recommended method is to build an NXR corresponding to the wanted result after the package install.
 Then we operate a comparison ("diff") between that product and a reference one (usually the Nuxeo CAP) and generate the Marketplace Package which will perform the wanted install.
 That method is the better one since it will always be up-to-date in regards to the dependencies and requirements (other bundles and third-party libraries).
 The drawback is it takes some build time and has a dependency on a whole Nuxeo distribution.

- * No-EAR method.
+ * No-NXR method.

-   That method is using the same principle for building the Marketplace Package as for building an EAR.
+   That method is using the same principle for building the Marketplace Package as for building an NXR.
 It is as much reliable regarding at the dependencies as the above recommended method.
 The drawback is since the solution is empiric, it will likely embed useless files and generate a bigger archive.

  * Explicit method.